Dazcam/Bioinformatics-tutorials/pages/hawk/configure_R_in_conda_env.md

+---
+layout: page
+title: Configuring R in a Conda environment on HAWK
-## Configuring R in a Conda environment on Hawk
+description: Configuring R in a Conda environment on HAWK
+---

 This can be a bit of a minefield.
 Running R and many of it's packages is fairly straightforward on Hawk using the base version of R on the system